AutoML-Grandmasters/Fourth-AutoML-Grand-Prix/README.md

 * Run the `main.py` file.

 To apply our Kaggle tricks, see `ag_post_hoc_ensembler.py` and adjust the input data and paths accordingly.
-We build an ensemble using all models of a default one-hour run of AutoGluon (with 192 CPUs) run and the final predictions from a four-hour run of AutoGluon (with 1000 CPUs).
+We build an ensemble using all models of a default one-hour run of AutoGluon (with 192 CPUs) and the final predictions from a four-hour run of AutoGluon (with 1000 CPUs).

 ## Main Contributions List
 <!--- An itemized list of your main contributions and critical elements of success.
 Suggestions: Contrast your proposed method with others e.g. in terms of computational or implementation complexity, parallelism, memory cost, theoretical grounding.
 -->
 * Remove categories that do not exist in test data from the train data.
-* Use log loss and early stopping metric.
+* Use log loss as the early stopping metric.
 * Use 16-fold cross-validation with 1-layer stacking.
 * Use a custom portfolio of models, meta-learned from TabRepo and 100 instead of 25 iterations for post hoc ensembling.
 * Building a weighted ensemble of the four-hour run and all models of the one-hour run while increasing the decimal precision of the weighted ensemble.